dibalokechanda/fault_bat/README.md

 git clone https://github.com/dibalokechanda/fault_bat.git
 ```

-Then `cd` into the root of the directory .
+Then `cd` into the root of the directory.
 Install the packages from the requirements.txt file with the following command.
 We highly recommend using a virtual environment to avoid package conflicts.

 ```bash
 pip install -r requirements.txt